 The incremental order method starts with a few neurons and increases the complexity at each iteration.
 The following chart shows the training error (blue) and the selection error (orange) as a function of the number of neurons.

 The final selection error achieved is 0.029 for an optimal number of neurons of 1.

 A standard method for testing the prediction capabilities is to compare the neural network outputs against an independent data set.
 The correlation matrix shows which instances are misclassified.

 |Predicted positive||Predicted negative|

-As we can see in this confusion matrix, the model performs a perfect prediction of the leukemia class with independent data to those used for the training and the inputs selection.
+As we can see in this confusion matrix, the model perfectly predicts the leukemia class with independent data to those used for the training and the input selection.

-Once the model is obtained, Neural Designer provides the user the mathematical expression of it in several programming languages.
-The next listing shows that formula in R language.
+Once the model is obtained, Neural Designer provides the user with the mathematical expression in several programming languages.
+The file leukemia.py contains the model in python language.

 - Golub,T.R., Slonim,D.K., Tamayo,P., “Molecular Classification of Cancer: Class Discovery and Class Prediction by Gene Expression Monitoring”, Science, Vol. 286, pp. 531-537 (1998).